kamwro/emobility-backend-app/README.md

 # API
 NEST_API_PORT=3000

+# Dbeaver - optional
+POSTGRES_DBEAVER_PORT=5433
 ```

-You should also change the create-db.sql file accordingly.
+You should also change the create-db.sql file accordingly if you changed database name.

 ## Running The App